isirode/DrawingLines2D/README.md

 ![No Physics Example](./Documentation/Resources/NoPhysicsExample.PNG)

+Precise and planned features are also available in the [DEVELOPER.md](./DEVELOPER.md) section.

 ## Running the project

 To run the project, open one of the scenes, and use left click + hold (draw), release the clik when you are done.